 Important Safety Tips

 As with all equipment, it’s important to read the owner’s manual and follow all manufacturer instructions when operating your generator.
 It’s also important to obey the following safety tips.
 Always provide a portable generator with plenty of ventilation.
-That means leaving 20 feet of space between the generator and your home, with the exhaust directed away from the house.
+That means leaving 20 feet of space between the generator and your home, garage or any enclosed area, with the exhaust directed away from populated areas.
 Also, be sure to inspect your generator regularly, checking for visible cracks and leaks, and replacing any damaged materials immediately.
 Keep the generator dry at all times.
 In the event of rain, be sure that the generator is covered and only touch the generator with dry hands.

 Also be sure that the correct fuel is being used and remember to only add fuel to a generator once it has cooled.
 It’s extremely important that you never plug a generator into a wall outlet.
 If you want to use a generator to power hardwired electronics through your home’s circuit panel, have a licensed electrician install a transfer switch or interlock device beforehand.
 This will allow the home’s wiring to disconnect from the utility system before using the generator.

 As you can see, generators offer convenient backup power for emergencies, home projects and other applications.
-Shop our complete assortment of generators today.
-The associates at your local Batteries Plus Bulbs store will be happy to find the best generator for your needs.
-Or, enjoy the convenience of shopping at home when you Buy Online, Pick Up In-Store.
+Shop online for a selection of additional generators, generator covers and extension cords.
+Or, stop by your local Batteries Plus Bulbs store.
+Our associates will be happy to answer all of your questions and help you find the best generator for your needs.